tenebrius1/tp/docs/UserGuide.md

 Examples:<br>
 `list t` followed by `delete t 2` deletes the 2nd person in the Tutor List. <br>
-`find n/Betsy` followed by `d t 1` deletes the 1st person in the results of the find command for the Tutor List.
+`find t n/Betsy` followed by `d t 1` deletes the 1st person in the results of the find command for the Tutor List.

 <details open>
 <summary style="cursor: pointer;">Expected outcome:</summary>